 Q. I’ve done some research/reading about Jewish baptism with interest.
 Especially the concept of “living water” used for a proper baptism.
 However, where in the OT is that practice instituted by God?

 A. The Jewish mikva, or ceremonial bath, is the origin of the Christian baptism.
 A mikva could not be done in a tub or pool of stagnant water.
 It had to be flowing through the mikva pool.
-Flowing water sustains life, and often gurgles and bubbles at it flows giving it a “voice”.
-Thus it was said to be “living” water.
+Flowing water sustains life, and often gurgles and bubbles as it flows giving it a “voice”.
+Thus it was also said to be “living” water.
+Stagnant water stifles life.

 Jewish tradition holds that the first instance of ceremonial cleansing occurred just prior to the giving of the covenant at Mt.
 Sinai.
 In Exodus 19:10 The Lord said to Moses, “Go to the people and consecrate them today and tomorrow, and let them wash their garments.”
 They believe that the consecration and the washing of the garments being mentioned together indicates that both the people and the garments were washed.